espressif/esp-rainmaker-admin-cli/README.md

                         Name of the parent group to which this newly created group will be a child group
   --subtype <nodesubtype> Node SubType
-  --tags <nodetags> Comma separated strings of tags to be attached to the nodes.(eg: location:Pune,office:espressif) --force  Whether to ignore the error for duplicate node registration
+  --tags <nodetags> Comma separated strings of tags to be attached to the nodes.(eg: location:Pune,office:espressif) --force  Whether to ignore the error for duplicate node registration, also updates the existing certificates --update_nodes Whether to skip registration of the device certificates and only add the type, model, subtype and tags to the nodes.
+  --update_nodes and --force If both are given, only the existing nodes will be updated with the new type, model, subtype and tags, Also the certificates will be updated.New nodes will be skipped.
 ```

 For the example in device certificate generation section the node_certs_file file would be `test/2020-11-29/Mfg-00001/common/node_certs.csv`.